 Breaking it Down

 An individual’s DNA, which contains its genes — from Marriam-Webster: a unit of DNA that is usually located on a chromosome and that controls the development of one or more traits and is the basic unit by which genetic information is passed from parent to offspring — is divided up between the chromosomes, so all of them are needed to form a complete genetic portrait.
-If a chromosome is damaged or incomplete, it won’t usually effect genes on other chromosomes but can result in a genetic disorder.
-Genetic disorders have such all-encompassing symptoms because genes aren’t arranged categorically on the chromosome; a gene that controls eye color may be found right next to one that dictates toe length and another that determines metabolic rate.
+If a chromosome is damaged or incomplete, it won’t usually affect genes on other chromosomes but can result in a genetic disorder.
+Genetic disorders have such all-encompassing symptoms because genes aren’t arranged categorically on the chromosome; a gene that controls eye color may be found right next to one that dictates toe length and another that determines the metabolic rate.

 Chromosomes normally come in pairs, one from the mother and one from the father.
 Sperm and egg cells contain a random half of their respective individual’s DNA, and when they combine with each other a complete set is formed, creating a fetus with its own uniquely paired chromosomes.
 Individual genes are located at the same points on each chromosome, and the expression of a given gene depends on how it corresponds to its counterpart on the matching chromosome.